Seteeri/Particle/README.md

 currently occuring on Linux also.

-Another route to consider is PilOS; however, there would be many hurdles to overcome including writing drivers, which would not be feasible nor likely to be completed in a timely manner.
+Another route to consider is PilOS; however, there would be many hurdles to overcome including writing a compatibility layer like LinuxKPI to reuse linux drivers.
 Initially, specific hardware or a SOC with adequate performance could be targeted to provide a starting point to gain momentum, but again, using an existing OS makes more sense to start with.
 It begs the question as to how useful a Lisp at the OS level would be (past Lisp Machines may provide an answer...).

 The target audience consists of programmers, power users and the like, particularly intelligence analysis.